 There’s just one thing standing in your way: an Arkansas contractors license.

 If you’re already doing contracting work without a license, it might seem like you don’t really need one right away.

-But think about it - if you don’t have a contractor’s license, you’re missing out on a ton of work.
+But think about it - if you don’t have an Arkansas contractors license, you’re missing out on a ton of work.
 We’re talking about high-end residential projects, commercial properties, and anything else where a client might prefer to work with someone who has a contractor’s license.